 What are the most common types of motorcycle accidents?

 Not in all cases.
 Under Florida law, you can ride on a motorcycle without a helmet as long as you are over the age of 21, and maintain an insurance policy that provides at least $10,000 worth of personal injury protection (PIP) coverage.
 The PIP coverage must provide coverage for motorcycle accident victims.

-Not without first speaking to an experienced motorcycle accident lawyer.
+Not without first speaking to the experienced Fort Lauderdale Motorcycle Accident Lawyers at Lawlor, White & Murphey.
 Insurance company settlement awards frequently fail to fully account for the extent of your injuries.
 If you were badly injured, you will likely require extensive immediate medical care, as well as significant ongoing physical therapy or rehabilitation to get you back on your feet.
 It may be difficult for you to estimate the total costs of this care, and can also be difficult for someone without experience to understand how long your recovery may take.
 Our lawyers are dedicated to making sure that your compensation award fully accounts for all of the expenses relating to your motorcycle accident, so contact us today for a free initial consultation where we can discuss the offer you have on the table.

 Following a motorcycle accident, it is important that you first check whether anyone involved in the accident requires immediate medical attention.
 After that, you should try to take photographs of the accident scene, if possible, including the vehicles involved in the accident, any skid marks, traffic controls, and the weather, lighting, and road conditions.
 You should also seek medical treatment for your own injuries, which may be important for establishing what injuries you suffered as a result of the accident.
 Finally, you should speak with an experienced motorcycle accident attorney who can help you to understand your rights and options following your accident.